-- □ Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - 1.
-Title of each class of securities to which transaction applies: - 2.
-Aggregate number of securities to which transaction applies: - 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
-Proposed maximum aggregate value of transaction: - 5.
-Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1.
-Amount Previously Paid: - 2.
-Form, Schedule or Registration Statement No.: - 3.
-Filing Party: - 4.
+Filed l by a F Party other than the Registrant \square Che ck the a ppropriate box: Prelii minary Proxy Statement Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defir nitive Proxy Statement Defir nitive Additional Materials Solic iting Material under Rule 14a-12 OMEROS CORPORATION (Name of the Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr Filing Fee (Check the appropriate box): \times No fe ee required.
+Fee c computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1. Title of each class of securities to which transaction applies: 2.
+Aggregate number of securities to which transaction applies: 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4.
+Proposed maximum aggregate value of transaction: 5.
+Total fee paid: Fee p paid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+1. Amount Previously Paid: 2.
+Form, Schedule or Registration Statement No.: 3.
+Filing Party: 4.
 Date Filed:

-April 27, 2011
+April 27, 2012